 Crafting a Powerful Plan to Protect Habitat and Water Quality

 Wapato Lake National Wildlife Refuge, located along the Tualatin River near Gaston, Oregon, is one of the nation’s newest refuges—and a site of critical importance to the health of water, wildlife and people across the Portland metro area.
 For almost a decade, Clean Water Services, Tualatin Valley Irrigation District and the Joint Water Commission have been working with the US Fish and Wildlife Service to develop a strategic partnership.
 These partners have collaborated to evaluate the potential impacts of a set of habitat management alternatives on wildlife populations at Wapato Lake NWR as well as urban centers downstream.
 The Fish and Wildlife Service released a draft Environmental Assessment of these Habitat Management Alternatives for public comment in the spring of 2017.
-In anticipation of a pending record of decision on the habitat alternatives, the partners submitted a proposal to receive funding from the North American Wetlands Conservation Act (NAWCA) grant program to restore Wapato Lake NWR.
+Also in 2017, USFWS was able to reallocate deferred maintenance dollars to the pumping infrastructure replacement project due to the critical role it plays in facilitating full restoration of the lakebed.
 Today, Wapato Lake is at a crossroads.

 First planting: 2018*